ashiklom/pecan.book/Using-Git.md

 ## GitHub

-See our documentation for [reporting issues on Redmine and GitHub](https://help.github.com/articles/notifications)
+See our documentation for [[reporting issues on Redmine and GitHub | Github-issues]]

 ## Git